JitseVDB/ShedOfGraphs/README.md

 ## Overview
 `Shed of Graphs` is a Python tool that filters graphs based on specific edge conditions involving the sum of the degrees of the incident nodes.
 The tool processes graphs in the graph6 format, applies user-defined filtering rules, and outputs only those that satisfy the conditions.

-### Filter Conditions:
+### Filter Conditions

+The filter operates on graphs with a fixed number of vertices and supports conditions based on edge degree sums.
+Each rule includes:

+* **Vertices**: All graphs are filtered based on a fixed number of vertices, as specified when generating graphs.
+* **Degree Sum**: The sum of the degrees of the two nodes at each edge is evaluated.
+* **Type**: The condition applied to the number of matching edges.
+Supported types:

-- **Minimum**: At least a given number of edges where the sum of the degrees of the incident nodes is a specific value.
+  * **Minimum**: At least a given number of edges must meet the degree sum.
-- **Maximum**: At most a given number of edges where the sum of the degrees of the incident nodes is a specific value.
+  * **Maximum**: At most a given number of edges may meet the degree sum.
-- **Exactly**: Exactly a given number of edges where the sum of the degrees of the incident nodes is a specific value.
+  * **Exactly**: Exactly a given number of edges must meet the degree sum.
+* **Count**: The number of edges required to satisfy the condition.

+Each graph is tested against all specified rules and is kept only if it satisfies **all** of them.

 Additionally, the tool tracks a **history of processed graphs** and stores key metadata like the number of graphs processed, the filter applied, and the 20 most recent passed graphs.

-## Features
-- **Graph Filtering**: Filters graphs based on degree-sum edge conditions.
-- **Flexible Rules**: Supports rules with `min`, `max`, and `exactly` edge count conditions.
-- **History Tracking**: Stores metadata for each filtering session in `history.txt`, including timestamps and processed graphs.
-- **Extensible**: The program can be extended to support more complex filtering logic or additional features.

 ## Installation